aws-samples/generate-your-presentation-with-llm/README.md

-# Generate your presentation with LLMs on Amazon Bedrock
+# Generate or translate your presentation with Amazon Bedrock!

 This application generates professional PowerPoint presentations using Amazon Bedrock ConverseAPI and tool calling.
 It takes a topic from the user and automatically creates a structured presentation with customizable slides, images, and formatting.